gamma-opt/spro-notes/course/content/chapter_2/4-sample_average_approximation.md

 Sample average approximation (SAA) can be seen as an alternative generating scenario by employing a specialised method.
 Rather, we utilise Monte Carlo sampling to obtain scenarios.
 By repeatedly doing so, we can approximate the objective function value associated with the true stochastic process $\eta$.

-The method was first analysed in the context of stochastic programming models in {cite}`shapiro1998simulation`, who provided techniques to bound the objective function value by means of Monte Carlo sampling.
-Since then, it has become a standard approah in the context of practical applications of stochastic programming models, in particular because it is a useful for dealing with problems with too large scenario trees or continuous stochastic processes.
+The method was first analysed in the context of stochastic programming models in {cite}`shapiro1998simulation`, which provided techniques to bound the objective function value by means of Monte Carlo sampling.
+Since then, it has become a standard approach in the context of practical applications of stochastic programming models, in particular, because it is useful for dealing with problems with too large scenario trees or continuous stochastic processes.

 When employing SAA, we are taking an alternative approach in which, instead of solving one single problem considering $|\xi|$ scenarios (or $\eta$, assuming $\eta$ discrete and finite), we solve multiple $M$ problems, each with scenario trees of size $N << |\xi|$.